ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-For me to say I wasn&#39;t a genius I&#39;d just be lying to you and to myself
+I honestly need all my Royeres to be museum quality... if I see a fake Royere Ima have to Rick James your couch